meliao/osdc_support/instances.rst

 different formats.
 On the OSDC we use the term "Image" to denote the plain vanilla VMs we provide.

-The OSDC Sullivan cloud currently has the following images:
+The OSDC Sullivan cloud currently provides vanilla images like:

 *	CentOS-5.10-v1.0
 *	CentOS-6.0-v1.0